TIY-ATL-ROR-2015-May/course-notes/postwork.md

 There are three broad categories I'll group these suggestions into:

-R) Keep reinforcing your backend/web-dev chops.
+> R) Keep **reinforcing** your backend/web-dev chops.
-   * Write more Rails apps, practice unit testing, dip your toes in ops or frontend.
+>    * Write more Rails apps, practice unit testing, dip your toes in ops or frontend.
+>

-F) Work on your fundamentals.
+> F) Work on your **fundamentals**.
-   * Take the magic out of programming, master scoping and evaluation.
+>    * Take the magic out of programming, master scoping and evaluation.
+>

-P) Gain a greater appreciation for programming paradigms and new languages.
+> P) Gain a greater appreciation for programming **paradigms** and new languages.
-   * What does it mean to do Object-Oriented or Functional Programming and why do we do it?
+>    * What does it mean to do Object-Oriented or Functional Programming and why do we do it?

-They all share one common point: You'll learn the most by getting your hands dirty. :)
+They all share one commonality: You'll learn the most by getting your hands dirty. :)

 ## The Confession